vineethkumarv/sv-wiki/Control-Flow.md

 `Statements;  `
 `end  `

+**Example** -

-**Example** - Below example show the working of unique if condition.
+ The below example show the working of unique if condition.
 Here, the variable declared is age and the value assigned to it is 17.
 The compiler will check all the conditional expression and as we can see all the conditional expression is false.
 So, as the output, after simulation, there will be a set of statements which are out from the conditional block.

 **Code Snippet**